-You should get conditional approval if all the information you have provided to us is correct and verified, and our standard lending criteria have been met.
-This involves receiving a satisfactory valuation the proposed security property, checking your credit history, financial obligations and whether your income is enough to service this loan Conditional approval does not allow you to borrow immediately so please do not rely on this to exchange contracts on the purchase of property or enter into any legal agreements.
+You should get conditional approval if all the information you have provided to us is correct and verified, and the relevant lending criteria has been met.
+This includes checking your credit history, financial obligations and whether your income is enough to service this loan Conditional approval does not allow you to borrow immediately so please do not rely on this to exchange contracts on the purchase of property or enter into any legal agreements.

 We hire an external valuer who will inspect the property.
 They will consider all the factors that affect the value to produce a professional property report and valuation for Homestar.

-Depending on your circumstances and where your property is located, you may have to pay government fees in the form of stamp duty.
+Depending on your circumstances and where your property is located, you may have to pay stamp duty on your property purchase.
 Stamp duty payments are based on the value of the property you purchase.
 Check your state government’s revenue office website to work out how much you may have to pay in stamp duty.

 If you have found a property, it is a good idea to ask a lawyer or conveyancer to look over the proposed ‘Contract of Sale’ before you sign it.
 You will also need a lawyer or conveyancer to assist you with the settlement process and the exchange of title documents if you are purchasing a property.